drew-griffin/robot_car/README.md

 ```
 4. Open project.
 RobotCarApp should appear upon open.

-Note:  *The .gitignore should be set up that you can make modifications, and commit all files, and this will run seemlessly for team members (hopefully)*.
+Note:  *The .gitignore is set up such that you can make modifications, and commit all files, and this will run seemlessly for team members*.